Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 Looking to travel from Reutte in Tirol to Rome by train?
 You've come to the right place!

-On average, it takes around 15 hours 12 minutes to travel from Reutte in Tirol to Rome by train, the fastest services can get you there in as little as 11 hours 5 minutes though.
-You'll usually find 23 trains per day running along the 396 miles (638 km) route between these two destinations.
-You’ll need to make 3 changes during the journey to Rome, as there currently aren't any direct services on this route.
-Trains on this route are usually operated by either DB or ÖBB.
-On board you'll find modern comfortable seating and plenty of room for luggage as standard.
+On average, it takes around 14 hours 25 minutes to travel from Reutte in Tirol to Rome by train, the fastest services can get you there in as little as 10 hours 58 minutes though.
+You'll usually find 14 trains per day running along the 396 miles (638 km) route between these two destinations.
+You’ll need to make 2 changes during the journey to Rome, as there currently aren't any direct services on this route.
+You'll be travelling with Frecciarossa, Trenitalia or DB on your way to Rome, as these are the main rail operators on this route.

 Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
 Just start a search in our Journey Planner to view the latest prices for trains from Reutte in Tirol to Rome.